 Computer Science of the Université du Québec à Montréal.
 She holds an

-M.Sc. in mathematics from the Université de Montréal (1983), an M.Sc.A.
+M.Sc. in mathematics from the Université de Montréal (1983), an M.Sc.A. in

-research interests include combinatorial optimization, integer
+interests include combinatorial optimization, integer programming, and

-committee of the Optimization Days in 1987, 1995, and 2003, and of the
+of the Optimization Days conference in 1987, 1995, and 2003, of the

 organizing committee of the Thematic Semester on Combinatorial

-Executive Committee and the Local Arrangements Committee of CanaDAM 2009,
+Executive Committee and the Local Arrangements Committee of CanaDAM 2009